 The District leases a portion of its facilities to Lemoore Union High School District for education purposes related to the operation of Lemoore Middle College High School.
 The lease agreement runs through June 30, 2040, however either party may terminate the agreement, for any reason, with 18 months' notice to the other party without penalty.
 The agreements allow for 5.0% annual COLA increases to the license payments.
 At termination, lessee will surrender possession of the facilities, including any fixtures to the District.
-During the fiscal year, the District recognized \$770,564 in lease revenue and \$33,504 in interest revenue related to this agreement.
-At June 30, 2022, the District recorded \$1,247,633 in lease receivables and deferred inflows of resources for these arrangements.
+During the fiscal year, the District recognized \$809,092 in lease revenue and \$35,179 in interest revenue related to this agreement.
+At June 30, 2023, the District recorded \$1,310,014 in lease receivables and deferred inflows of resources for these arrangements.
 The District used an interest rate of 4.00%, based on the rates available to finance real estate over the same time period.

-Note 7 - Capital and Right-to-use Leased Assets
+Note 7 - Capital Assets, Right-to-use Leased Assets, and Right-to-use Subscription IT Assets

-Capital and right-to-use leased asset activity for the District for the year ended June 30, 2022, was as follows:
+Capital asset, right-to-use leased asset, and right-to-use subscription IT asset activity for the District for the year ended June 30, 2023, was as follows: